homero272/CS370_Lab05/README.md

-Open your finder/file explorer and navigate to the cloned repo (should be called 'CS370_Lab05') open the .uproject file rebuil modules (clicking yes when prompted) once opened install starter content shaders may take some time to finish downloading when done, press play, and enjoy the game!
+Open your finder/file explorer and navigate to the cloned repo (should be called 'CS370_Lab05') open the .uproject file rebuil modules (clicking yes when prompted) once opened install starter content and NAVIGATE TO THE LAUNCHPAD BLUEPRINT AND ADD THE FIRE/EXPLOSION EFFECT TO THE PARTILE SYSTEM AND SOUND VARIABLE. shaders may take some time to finish downloading when done, press play, and enjoy the game!